AbsolutelyCraiCrai/lsl-scripts-lib/advanced_dialog/README.md

 An asterisk (*) denotes a required parameter.

 Specifying `JSON_NULL` as a button will result in that button becoming a blank space.
 This is useful for hiding a button, or enforcing a more spaced out layout of the dialog.
+Setting the `buttons` parameter to a blank string, `JSON_NULL`, or a list with one `JSON_NULL` item in it, will result in the default buttons to be used instead: `[ " ", "OK", " " ]`.

 ## Example usage
 The following example shows a confirmation dialog to the user: